fleshi3/accenture-paginate-cache/README.md

 - Fixed issue where advancing the pages too quickly would go beyond the next cache of pages
 - Destructuring and formatting completed for components
 - Destructured Redux reducers and combined into _rootReducer_, selectors also updated
-- TODO: Write test files
-- Added Enzyme library to assist with testing MaterialUI components
+- Added jest test files for component testing